suraj-ranganath/balkanid-task/README.md

 ```
 docker run --name redis-container -d redis
 ```
 8. Run the following command to pull the image for the python project from dockerhub.
-If this runs successfully,there is no need to build the image in step 9.
+If this runs successfully, there is no need to build the image in step 9.
 Else, follow the steps below.

 ```
 docker pull surajranganath/balkanid:latest